HULL : £1.25m Cash Boost For Independent Living Project

 “This money will provide a very valuable opportunity to invest in the very latest technologies and equipment for supporting people to live independently.
 This could be through the latest developments like smart devices or the ‘internet of things’, or equipment that addresses physical requirements.

 “We are currently making huge changes within the whole adult social care system, all of which are intended to provide people with the best possible opportunities to live well and live independently for as long as possible.
 This funding will absolutely support that.
-While the key benefit is that this will improve people’s quality of life, there will also be a knock-on effect of reducing the financial impact for adult social care, with fewer people entering ”.
+While the key benefit is that this will improve people’s quality of life, there will also be a knock-on effect of reducing the financial impact for adult social care, with fewer people entering residential care”.

 Dave Richmond, Housing Manager, said: